 - 2.3.2.
 The LCWIP technical guidance notes that trips usually originate from the main residential areas.
 Census output areas were chosen to represent journey origins from existing residential areas.
-Output areas are an existing category of statistical geography created by the Office for National Statistics (ONS)26.
+Output areas are an existing category of statistical geography created by the Office for National Statistics (ONS).
 The ONS choose output area boundaries to ensure each one has a similar population and are as socially homogenous as possible based on tenure of household and dwelling type. - 2.3.3.
-Mid-layer super output areas (MSOAs) were chosen for the LCWIP methodology.
+Middle-layer super output areas (MSOAs) were chosen for the LCWIP methodology.
 These are statistical areas which had populations of between 5,000 and 15,000 at the time of the 2011 census.
 25 MSOAs cover Portsmouth (see Figure 2.2).
 For each output area the ONS creates a single node point known as population-weighted centroids.
 These centroids form part of an existing ONS dataset, and are nodes located to reflect where the majority of people live within the output area.
 The centroids were used to represent the start location of journeys from all homes within an output area. - 2.3.4.
-Additional node points were created to represent journeys from homes proposed to be developed in growth areas identified in the adopted and emerging local plan, as follows: - Horsea Island; - Port Solent; - Tipner; - Langstone Campus / St. James' Hospital sites; andCity Centre. - 2.3.5.
-As highlighted in section 1.2, there was also a need to consider cross-boundary journeys from neighbouring authorities, particularly in respect of cycling journeys.
+Additional node points were created to represent journeys from homes proposed to be developed in growth areas identified in the adopted and emerging local plan, as follows: - Horsea Island: - Port Solent; - Tipner; - Langstone Campus / St. James' Hospital sites; and - City Centre. - 2.3.5.
+The location of these is also identified on Figure 2.2. - 2.3.6.
+As highlighted in Section 1.2, there was also a need to consider cross-boundary journeys from neighbouring authorities, particularly in respect of cycling journeys.
 There are significant numbers of movements made from origins in Fareham, Gosport and Havant authority areas and from the Isle of Wight to destinations in Portsmouth.

-Travel into the city from surrounding authorities were represented in the LCWIP methodology by seven additional origin nodes for different directions of travel, as follows: - From the Isle of Wight via Wightlink; - From Gosport via the Gosport Ferry: - From Fareham and Portchester via road connections north of Portsmouth Harbour; - From Waterlooville and other settlements along the A3 corridor; - From Leigh Park and northern Havant; - From south Havant: and - From Hayling Island via the Hayling Ferry. - 2.3.6.
+- 2.3.7.
+Travel into the city from surrounding authorities were represented in the LCWIP methodology by seven additional origin nodes for different directions of travel, as follows: - From the Isle of Wight via Wightlink; - From Gosport via the Gosport Ferry; - From Fareham and Portchester via road connections north of Portsmouth Harbour; - From Waterlooville and other settlements along the A3 corridor; - From Leigh Park and northern Havant; - From south Havant; and - From Hayling Island via the Hayling Ferry. - 2.3.8.
 These seven nodes were used to represent all journeys from a surrounding hinterland up to 5km from the City Council boundary.
-5km was considered to be a suitable threshold to represent short distance utility journeys which could be made by new or returning cyclists. - 2.3.7.
+5km was considered to be a suitable threshold to represent short distance utility journeys which could be made by new or returning cyclists. - 2.3.9.
 Table 2.1 sets out the hinterland output areas whose cross-boundary journeys into Portsmouth were represented by each node.